Distant Object Localisation from Noisy Image Segmentation Sequences: Materials and Methods

-The images were post-processed using a horizontal Sobel operation with image erosion and dilation.
-This way, we obtained a sequence of binary segments with a known target location and estimated camera positions, corresponding to a drone-based wildfire localisation task.
+The images of the first sequence were post-processed using a horizontal Sobel operation with image erosion and dilation.
+This way, we obtained a sequence of binary segments with a known target location and estimated camera positions, corresponding to a drone-based target localisation task.
 The known target geolocation also enabled measuring the quality of the localisation in ground coordinates.

+From the second sequence, the smoke cloud was segmented using SAM 3~\cite{carion2026sam} with the text prompt 'smoke'.
+The model recognised separate instances of smoke clouds, but only the nearest visible smoke cloud was used in the evaluation.
+The other segments were discarded.
+The errors for the test were measured from the top of the industrial chimney.
+As the smoke cloud was moving away from the chimney, the expected error was non-zero.
+Based on visual estimation, errors from 50 to 200 metres were expected.